dputhier/pygtftk/docs/source/presentation.rst

 tss_dist
 ~~~~~~~~~~~~~~~~~~~~~~

 **Description:** Computes the distance between TSSs of pairs of gene transcripts.
-The tss_num_1/tss_num_1 columns contains the numbering of TSSs (transcript_id_1 and transcript_id_2 respectively) for each gene.
-Numering starts from 1 (most 5' TSS) to the number of different TSS coordinates.
+The tss_num_1 and tss_num_2 columns contains the TSSs number (for transcript_id_1 and transcript_id_2 respectively).
+Numering starts from 1 (most 5' TSS  for a gene) to the number of different TSS coordinates.
 Two or more transcripts will have the same tss_num if they share a TSS.

-**Example:** Returns the chromosome list.
+**Example:** An example on the mini_real dataset.

 .. command-output:: gtftk get_example -d mini_real |  gtftk tss_dist | head -n 10
 	:shell: